 Legalistic churches destroy this kind of community because of they are devoted to externalism, manipulation and control.
 These kinds of Churches watch each other instead of watching out for each other (see: Hebrews 3:12-14).
 The first contradicts and defies the gospel; the second is at the heart of the gospel.

-I am not suggesting it’s easy to be loving, truth-telling communities.
-But difficulty is actually an essential part to living this way.
-God chose to put His treasure (the gospel) in vessels of clay so that the greatness of the power would be from God and not from us (II Corinthians 4:7).
+I am not suggesting it’s easy to be loving and truth-telling communities.
+The difficulty, however, is an essential component to living this way.
+God put His treasure (the gospel) in vessels of clay so that the greatness of the power would be from God and not from us (II Corinthians 4:7).

-The very essence of the gospel narrative is grounded in this reality (see: Ephesians 2:8-9; Titus 3:3-6).
-As we live in shared dependence on the power of God in Christ, we can experience the radical transformation of true gospel-centered community.
+The gospel is grounded in this reality (see: Ephesians 2:8-9; Titus 3:3-6).
+We are called to live in shared dependence on the power of God in Christ.

 Telling the story by living it